rsms/llvmbox/README.md

   - macOS: minimum OS 10.15, x86_64 (arm64: work in progress)
   - Windows: NOT YET SUPPORTED — [contributions welcome!](CONTRIBUTING.md)

+Currently the toolchain is not cross-compilation capable but that is something I'd like to enable in the future by including sysroots and sources, compiling them as needed for requested targets.

 ## Usage

 ```sh